sundayluckyenyinna/rulex/README.md

 ### Add a New Action
 1. Implement the `Action` interface.
 2. Annotate with `@Component`.
-3. Register the new action type in your JSON payloads.
+3. Add the new action type in your JSON payloads.

 ### Add a New Condition
 1. Implement the `Condition` interface.